BLTC-520/uccd1024-assignment1-LinkedList-UTAR/README.md

-#Helping juniors in UCCD1024!

-## Presentation Tips
+# Tips for UCCD1024 Presentations

 **1. Just run your code and show it:** Lecturers doesn't give a fuck of your code, all they care about is "Is those code running well?" (by u just demonstrate it)